-16. What causes “walking pneumonia” and who typically gets it?
+16. What causes “walking pneumonia,” and who typically gets it?

-17. What are some of the viruses that can cause pneumonia?
+17. What viruses can cause pneumonia?

 Influenza A or B, respiratory syncytial virus, rhinovirus, and coronavirus (SARS,

-18. What are some of the fungi that can cause pneumonia?
+18. What fungi can cause pneumonia?

-Carcinomas, lymphomas, vasculitis, sarcoidosis, heart failure and pulmonary embolism.
+Carcinomas, lymphomas, vasculitis, sarcoidosis, heart failure, and pulmonary embolism

 20. What are the causes of pneumonia?